ARM-software/gator/README_Streamline.txt

 *** Running gator ***

-Load the kernel onto the target and copy gatord and gator.ko into the target's filesystem. gatord is located in <installdir>/arm/gator/.
+Load the kernel onto the target and copy gatord and gator.ko into the target's filesystem. gatord is located in <installdir>/arm/gator/linux or <installdir>/arm/gator/android or can be built from source.
 Ensure gatord has execute permissions
 	chmod +x gatord
 gator.ko must be located in the same directory as gatord on the target.